Qiu-Health/Policy-analysis/README.md

 The three additional CSV files in **'Data'** contain data for China, the United States, and the European Union respectively, each with different policy intervention points (see comments in **'ITSA_Region'** for details).

-All work can be run with just a working version of Python.
+All code runs with a standard Python installation and completes in ~30 s on a typical laptop.
 Required packages are mentioned in the code.
 The output includes both quantitative results of intervention effects and visualization results.